 As you look at your old masonry, try to get a sense of the relative hardness of both the masonry units and their mortar.
 If there are problem areas, can you see a difference between the mortar in those areas and the original?
 Restoration masons would concur that the vast majority of problems in historic masonry have been caused and still are caused by a repoint using the wrong mortar.
 But with some thoughtful observation and assessment, these issues can be remedied and an appropriate maintenance schedule created using appropriate materials and technologies.

 Sometimes, an old mason reaches out from a century ago and hands you a note.
-One day while I was driving in southern NH I stopped at a library to look at its beautiful and nearly pristine masonry.
+One day while I was driving in southern, New Hampshire, I stopped at a library to look at its beautiful and nearly pristine masonry.
 As I discussed the building with the librarian she indicated that the original mortar formula had been written down and was still used a century later to maintain the joints.

 What a great way to end this chapter!